ctur/dockerify/README.md

 ![Docker Development](docker-dev.jpg)

 Dockerify is a WIP project for creating a development environment inside a container.
+Create container and connect to it using VsCode Remote your development environment is ready.

 ```sh
 $ docker build -t test/latest . # build image from dockerfile